mjboth/Pascal-Compiler/README.md

 * **writelnf()** - Print line floating point number
 * **writeln()**  - Print line string

-**Note:** while these calls are written to assembly by this compiler, they must be assmebled with *drivers.c* to actually be used.
+**Note:** while the function calls are written to assembly by this compiler, they must be assmebled with *drivers.c* to actually be used.

 #### Recognized Operators: